 SIUE’s IRIS Center

 Two of the committee directors, Jessica DeSpain and Kristine Hildebrandt, have been using a team model in the IRIS Center since 2009, wherein students collaborate with faculty on the planning and execution of research.
 As a part of SIUE’s Undergraduate Research and Creative Activities program, these students have completed fieldwork abroad, studied rare books, and served as near-peer mentors for digital humanities clubs at secondary schools.
 The digital humanities and social sciences focus of IRIS has given undergraduates a powerful combination of community and digital learning experiences and greater clarity on the value of their majors.
 They learn transferrable skills like writing for the web, project management, web development, and data visualization.
 Speaking of her work with DeSpain, one student noted, “Having one-on-one time with a faculty member was one of the most rewarding aspects of my time as SIUE….
 It was the first time that the work I was doing and the decisions I was making would have an impact on future researchers.
 This project shaped who I was as a student, and it gave me the courage I needed to add my voice in collaborations.”
 The research team model involves students in questions that matter to them and provides them with an audience beyond the University.
-By integrating research teams into the curriculum, the Pathway will provide underserved students sustained exposure to the benefits of experiential learning.
+By integrating research teams into the curriculum, CODES will provide underserved students sustained exposure to the benefits of experiential learning.

 Models at Other Institutions